ishanroyyuru/portfolio/README.md

 # portfolio
 My portfolio which will store all my future projects and related information.
-Buit using CSS & HTML.
+Built using CSS & HTML.